openmrs/openmrs-contrib-rest-api-docs/location.md

 ### Update a location

 *  Update a target location with given UUID, this method only modifies properties in the request.
-Returns a `404 Not Found` status if location not exists.
-If user not logged in to perform this action, a `401 Unauthorized` status returned.
+Returns a `404 Not Found` status if the location not exists.
+If the user not logged in to perform this action, a `401 Unauthorized` status returned.

     #### Query Parameters